'World War One: Aviation Comes of Age' MOOC

-Marking the centenary of the First World War, registration is now open for 'World War One: Aviation Comes of Age', which will allow users to explore the aerial aspect of the conflict through a series of academic resources and multimedia content.
+Our popular MOOC 'World War One: Aviation Comes of Age', is once again available as a free on-line course.
+With the help of leading academics and the BBC it will allow users to explore the aerial aspect of the conflict through a series of academic resources and multimedia content.

-The massive open online course (MOOC) will be available through the FutureLearn platform and is part of a pilot project involving the BBC and four UK universities.
-Courses will begin between October and November 2014.
+The massive open online course (MOOC) will be available through the FutureLearn platform and will start on 9 February 2015.

 You can use the hashtag #FLaviation to join and contribute to Twitter conversations about this course.

 The magic of flight and its grim military potential

 - how technological innovations turned the aeroplane into a machine of war and how British factories developed to supply the pilots of the Western Front with aircraft and ammunition.